aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/bands.rst

 the ``WorkChain``.

-The demonstration of the WorkChain will be performed in a Jupyter notebook, that you can :download:download from here <../notebooks/bandstructure.ipynb>.
+The demonstration of the WorkChain will be performed in a Jupyter notebook, that you can :download:`download from here <../notebooks/bandstructure.ipynb>`.
 There you will find some example structures that are loaded from the Crystallography Open Database (COD), using the COD-importer integrated in AiiDA.